imohabdeen/node-events-demo/ReadMe.md

 - EventEmitter is one of the core classes in Node that allows us to raise (emit) and handle events.
 Several built-in classes in Node derive from EventEmitter.

-const EventEmitter = require('events') // Load EventEmitter class from node events module. const emitter = new EventEmitter(); //Create object from EventEmitter class
+    // Load EventEmitter class from node events module. const EventEmitter = require('events')
+    //Create object from EventEmitter class
+    const emitter = new EventEmitter();

-- To create a class with the ability to raise events, we should extend EventEmitter class Logger extends EventEmitter {
+- To create a class with the ability to raise events, we should extend EventEmitter class Logger extends EventEmitter { }

- }

 - Register a listener (Do something when a event has been raised)
-- To register a listen you have to use on method or addEventListener & for both methods you have to pass two arguments the first argument is the event name and the second argument is a callback function
+- To register a listen you have to use on method or addEventListener & for both methods you have to pass two arguments the first argument is the event name and th  e second argument is a callback function.

  emitter.on('messageLogged',function(arg){ // arg = e == eventArg
      console.log('Listener Called',arg);